SnehaChouksey/portfolio/README.md

-# Sneha Chouksey — Portfolio
+# Sneha Chouksey's Personal Portfolio

 A modern, performance-focused personal portfolio built to showcase my work as a **Full Stack Engineer & GenAI Engineer**.
 This website highlights my projects, technical skills, experience, and ways to connect, all through a clean, animated, and User-friendly interface.